rgl/windows-vagrant/README.md

 # Open a session and execute commands remotely.
 # NB To open a PowerShell 5 session, remove the -ConfigurationName argument.
-Enter-PSSession -ConfigurationName PowerShell.7 -ComputerName localhost -Port 55985 -Credential vagrant Get-PSSessionConfiguration  # show the availble configurations.
+Enter-PSSession -ConfigurationName PowerShell.7 -ComputerName localhost -Port 55985 -Credential vagrant Get-PSSessionConfiguration  # show the available configurations.
 $PSVersionTable             # show the powershell version. whoami /all                 # show the user permissions. exit                        # exit the session.